1 Getting started with otrace and oshell¶

 browser, and enter numbers.
 Instead of using the browser, in

-this demo we will use the function submit
+this demo we will use the function submit that simulates browser

 input from the user.
 The command “submit(22)” would be equivalent